-Remuneration definition in paragraph 1 of the Fourth Schedule Paragraph (cB) of the definition of gross income in Section 1

-- Payments made in respect of a restraint of trade (i.e. sterilisation of a person's income earning capacity) to any natural person must be included in definition of remuneration. - The amount received or accrued to a natural person shall be included in the definition of remuneration as restraint of trade if: - Employment or the holding of any office; or - Any past or future employment or the holding of an office.

-Restraint of trade payments must reflect under code 3613 on the certificate

-15.4 LEAVE PAY

-Definition of "remuneration" in Paragraph 1 of the Fourth Schedule

-- Leave pay is remuneration as defined and is fully subject to deduction of employees' tax. - Leave days accrue as an employee works.
-Employees are allowed to encashment of value of accrued leave without actually taking leave - this encashment constitutes taxable remuneration. - Only when leave is paid it is included in remuneration of employee.
-No value is placed on accrued leave until the encashment thereof. - Unpaid leave taken or forfeited leave do not constitute remuneration, as there is no value attached thereto.

-Accrued leave

-- Can be paid to an employee, and thus become taxable remuneration, when: - Employee dies and accrued leave is paid to the employee's estate; - Employment is terminated for any reason, e.g. retirement, resignation; - Is encashed for any reason, such as when too much leave has accrued; - Employee becomes insolvent; or - It is encashed due to internal arrangements e.g. employee is appointed in a more senior post or promoted - Leave pay is a payment in respect of services rendered and does not form part of a severance benefit

-Unpaid leave

-- The fact that an employee has taken unpaid leave of any type (including maternity leave), has no effect on the employee's tax period. - The tax period continues until the end of the tax year, unless the employee resigns or dies before the end of the tax year. - When the tax period does end and the final tax calculation is performed to calculate PAYE, it will be found that the employee has probably paid too much Employees' Tax due to he/she being absent without pay during the tax period.
+Reference to the Act Remuneration definition in paragraph 1 of the Fourth Schedule Paragraph (cB) of the definition of gross income in Section 1 Meaning Payments made in respect of a restraint of trade (i.e. sterilisation of a person's income earning capacity) to any natural person must be included in definition of remuneration.
+The amount received or accrued to a natural person shall be included in the definition of remuneration as restraint of trade if: Employment or the holding of any office; or Any past or future employment or the holding of an office.
+IRP5/IT3(a) details Reflect under code 3613 on the certificate 14.4 LEAVE PAY Reference to the Act Definition of "remuneration" in Paragraph 1 of the Fourth Schedule Meaning Is remuneration as defined and is fully subject to deduction of employees' tax.
+Leave days accrue as an employee works.
+Employees are allowed to encashment of value of accrued leave without actually taking leave - this encashment constitutes taxable remuneration.
+Only when leave is paid it is included in remuneration of employee.
+No value is placed on accrued leave until the encashment thereof.
+Unpaid leave taken or forfeited leave do not constitute remuneration, as there is no value attached thereto.
+Accrued leave Can be paid to an employee, and thus become taxable remuneration, when: Employee dies and accrued leave is paid to the employee's estate; Employment is terminated for any reason, e.g. retirement, resignation; Is encashed for any reason, such as when too much leave has accrued; Employee becomes insolvent; or It is encashed due to internal arrangements e.g. employee is appointed in a more senior post or promoted.
+Leave pay is a payment in respect of services rendered and does not form part of a severance benefit Unpaid leave The fact that an employee has taken unpaid leave of any type (including maternity leave), has no effect on the employee's tax period.
+The tax period continues until the end of the tax year, unless the employee resigns or dies before the end of the tax year.
+When the tax period does end and the final tax calculation is performed to calculate PAYE, it will be found that the employee has probably paid too much Employees' Tax due to he/she being absent without pay during the tax period.

-- Must be calculated differently on leave that is taken where an advance is paid and accrued leave that is encashed: - Where leave is taken and an advance is paid for leave period, the advance must be treated as advanced salary; - Accrued leave that is encashed must be tax in same manner as a bonus
+Employees' tax Must be calculated differently on leave that is taken where an advance is paid and . accrued leave that is encashed:

+Where leave is taken and an advance is paid for leave period, the advance must be treated as advanced salary;

+Accrued leave that is encashed must be taxed in same manner as a bonus.

-- Accrued leave which has been encashed must reflect under code 3605 if it accrued as a result of encashment or resignation - If employer uses code 3901, all tax paid will be refunded to employee.
+IRP5/IT3(a) details Accrued leave which has been encashed reflect under code 3605 if it accrued as a result of encashment or resignation If employer uses code 3901, all tax paid will be refunded to employee.

-15.5 SPECIAL REMUNERATION PAID TO PROTO TEAMS
+14.5 SPECIAL REMUNERATION PAID TO PROTO TEAMS